SuzanDewitz/hangman-for-all/README.md

 ## Validation
 ### Python Linter Test
 * Test result: No errors found.
-It showed no warnings or problems as in screenshot below.
 * Since pep8 no longer working ,From slack team i have been told to validated Code Institute Python linter.
 Test result: No errors found.
 It showed no warnings or problems as in screenshot below.
 <br>
 <br>